Robin-Heijmans/Atlas-ParticleBasedFluidSim/.github/ISSUE_TEMPLATE/feature-name-desc.md

 ---
-name: Feature Name/Desc
+name: Feature
 about: I dont want to write "Acceptance Criteria" all the time :(
-title: Feature
+title: Feature Name/Desc
 labels: ''
-assignees: tanyautor
+assignees:

 ---